Annabel Crabb

-Annabel Crabb (born 1973) is an Australian political journalist, commentator and television host who is the ABC's chief online political writer.
+Annabel Crabb is an Australian political journalist, commentator and television host who is the ABC's chief online political writer.
 She has worked for Adelaide's The Advertiser, The Sydney Morning Herald, The Age, the Sunday Age and The Sun-Herald, and won a Walkley Award in 2009 for her Quarterly Essay, "Stop at Nothing: The Life and Adventures of Malcolm Turnbull".
 She has written two books covering events within the Australian Labor Party, as well as The Wife Drought, a book about women's work–life balance.
-She has hosted ABC television shows Kitchen Cabinet, The House, Back in Time for Dinner, and Tomorrow Tonight.
+She has hosted ABC television shows Kitchen Cabinet, The House, Back in Time for Dinner and Tomorrow Tonight.

 Early years

-Crabb was born in Adelaide to Christobel and Mac Crabb, and grew up on a small farm near Two Wells, South Australia.
+Crabb was born in Adelaide to Christobel and Mac Crabb and grew up on a small farm near Two Wells, South Australia.

-She completed high school at the Wilderness School in Medindie, South Australia, then studied at University of Adelaide, graduating in 1997 with Arts and Law degrees.
-She was briefly involved in student politics, holding the position of women's officer at the University's Student Association.
+She completed high school at the Wilderness School in Medindie, South Australia, then studied at the University of Adelaide, graduating in 1997 with arts and law degrees.
+She was briefly involved in student politics, holding the position of women's officer at the university's student association.

 Career

 Journalism

 Crabb undertook a cadetship at The Advertiser in 1997.
 She moved to The Advertiser's Canberra bureau two years later, having worked for The Advertiser in both state and federal politics, before departing in 2000 to move to The Age as a political columnist and correspondent.

-Three years later Crabb travelled to the United Kingdom and spent several years there working as the London correspondent for the Sunday Age and Sun-Herald, and acting as an occasional and largely non-political correspondent for The Sydney Morning Herald.
+Three years later she travelled to the United Kingdom and spent several years there working as the London correspondent for the Sunday Age and Sun-Herald and acting as an occasional and largely non-political correspondent for The Sydney Morning Herald.
 During this time she wrote her first book, Losing It: The Inside Story of the Labor Party in Opposition.

-She returned to Australia in 2007 and started work as a senior writer and political columnist for The Sydney Morning Herald, and until recently, Crabb's opinion pieces featured in a regular column in the publication.
+Crabb returned to Australia in 2007 and started work as a senior writer and political columnist for The Sydney Morning Herald and her opinion pieces featured in a regular column in the publication.
 During this time, Crabb served as a commentator for the ABC's coverage of the 2007 Australian federal election.

 Crabb took up a position with the Australian Broadcasting Corporation in November 2009, working as its chief online political writer.
-Crabb is also one of the presenters of The Drum on the 24-hour news channel, ABC News 24.
+She is also one of the presenters of The Drum.

 In September 2014, Crabb's book The Wife Drought was published, contributing to the debate about work-life balance for women.

 In 2017, in a footnote to readers of her Sydney Morning Herald column, Crabb implied that she had resigned from her role at that newspaper.